APickledWalrus/ENGCMP0600-programming-manual/README.md

 # FAQ
 #### What is this programming manual?
 A database with information on various programming languages.
-More information can be found at the original [elevator pitch](https://apickledwalrus.github.io/programming-manual/project-elevator-pitch/index.html).
+More information can be found at our [elevator pitch](https://apickledwalrus.github.io/programming-manual/project-elevator-pitch/index.html).

 #### How do I view the content?